 Recently, we’ve introduced a new Maine Coon cat into our home.
-Our previous two, Harry and Charlie, sadly, passed away over the last six months.
+Our previous two, Harry and Charlie, sadly, passed away during the last six months.
 It was devastating.
-There’s nothing that can replace them but over time, our home just felt quiet without a feline presence.
+There’s nothing that can replace them but over time, our home just felt empty without a feline presence.

-We decided to acquire another Maine Coon after we heard that she recently underwent a C-Section and spay after a problematic pregnancy.
+We decided to acquire another Maine Coon after we heard that she recently underwent a C-Section and spay because of a problematic pregnancy.

 With that in mind, we knew it was going to be difficult and potentially a lengthy process to make her comfortable in her new home.

-Sure enough, when we let Mona out of her cat carrier into her new home, with toys and things strategically placed around her to try and distract and make her feel as comfortable as possible, she immediately crawled behind the sofa.
+When we let Mona out of her cat carrier in our house, even with toys strategically placed around to try and distract and make her feel as comfortable as possible, she immediately crawled behind the sofa.

-We’ve spoken about different things you can do in some of our other articles that can help to calm a nervous cat down.
-But, here they all are in one article.
-These are the things that we had to do with her to help her feel more comfortable in a very strange environment.
+We’ve spoken about different things you can do in various other articles to calm a nervous cat.
+But, here they all are in one place.
+These are the things that we die with Mona to help her feel more comfortable in a very strange environment.

 Table of Contents

 Why is the cat nervous?